|12. Microtubules As the Receiving Antennas||MT|

 The receiving antenna is an essential element in wireless communication which could also be employed by the brain (see previous chapter).
 Its purpose is to convert the received electromagnetic (EM) waves into other physical forms that can directly affect the receiving system.
 For instance, the EM waves cannot interact directly with the electric circuit in a radio or television.
 They must be converted into electric currents by the metal antenna.
 In the brain, neuronal excitability is fundamentally governed by the opening and closing of ion channels, which in turn depends on membrane potential (membrane voltage).
-The EM waves cannot modify directly the channel gating or membrane potential.
-Some kind of "antenna" is required to enable EM waves to modulate excitability.
-As discussed in Chapter 1, the microtubule is highly negatively charged, distributed over the entire molecule.
-This property is well suited for serving as an antenna in a neuron.
+The electric field of EM waves is too weak to open the voltage-gated ion channels directly.
+Chapter 10 proposes that the microtubules at the the axon initial segment (AIS) could amplify the EM signals.
+Further details are discussed below.

 How the Microtubule Antenna Works